As a startup, what you dream?

-Black hat SEO techniques have been one of those sneaky short cuts which many startups used to grow quickly.
-But as fast they grew, faster they fell 🙂
+Black hat SEO techniques have been one of those sneaky short cuts which many startups used to overgrow in a short time.
+But as fast they grew, more quickly they fell 🙂

-But, in recent times, the search engines have been hunting down black hat SEO techniques.
-So it’s now evident that black hat SEO techniques will eventually make things worse.
+The search engines have been hunting down black hat SEO techniques with no remorse.
+So applying black hat SEO techniques to grow will eventually make things worse.

-So in this post, I will explain 19 key black hat SEO techniques which can end your startup right when you are growing!
+In this post, I will explain 19 of those cunning black hat SEO techniques, which may look harmless in the naked eye but can end your startup right when you are growing!

 19 black hat SEO techniques that kill your growth